 Commission Chairman Carl Lienhoop says the hope is that the reinforcement will keep inmates from being able to totally push out the grating.

-Bartholomew County Sheriff Matthew Myers told his county commissioners and county council members Tuesday about the disturbance that occurred a day earlier, attributing it to overcrowding and not having enough staff or operational space.
+Sheriff Matthew Myers has attributed the disturbance to overcrowding and not having enough staff or operational space.